-- ➤ If you are notified to prepare to evacuate, be sure you know the location of the closest shelter in River Edge.
-If you do not have time to evacuate, you should follow these guidelines: - Stay away from windows and glass doors. - o Close all interior doors secure and brace external doors. - Keep curtains and blinds closed.
-Do not be fooled if there is a lull; it could be the eye of the storm winds will pick up again. - o Take refuge in a small interior room, or hallway on the lowest level. - o Lie on the floor under a table or another sturdy object.
+- If you are notified to prepare to evacuate, be sure you know the location of the closest shelter in River Edge.
+If you do not have time to evacuate, you should follow these guidelines: - Stay away from windows and glass doors.

+- Close all interior doors secure and brace external doors. o Keep curtains and blinds closed.
+Do not be fooled if there is a lull; it could be the eye of the storm - winds will pick up again. - Take refuge in a small interior room, or hallway on the lowest level. - Lie on the floor under a table or another sturdy object.
+After a Hurricane Listen to the radio or TV for the latest updates. - Purchase a batter operated AM radio ¬ Stay alert for extended rainfall and subsequent flooding even after the hurricane or tropical storm has ended. ¬ If you evacuated, return home only when officials say it is safe.